dankamongmen/notcurses/README.md

 (`make test` also runs `notcurses-tester`, but hides important output).

-To watch the bitchin' demo, run `./notcurses-demo -p ../data`.
+To watch the bitchin' demo, run `make demo`.
 More details can be found on the `notcurses-demo(1)` man page.

 Install with `make install` following a successful build.
 This installs the C